TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 - Do you have tools you use to help you identify what you don't know you don't know?

+## Weekly Submitted Assignments:
+### Group
+What question are you focusing on for your proposal? (½ page)

-### Written assignment
+### Individual

--   What is challenging you in this minor?
-How are you addressing it?
+What is challenging you in this minor?
+How are you adressing it? (½ page)

-This will be useful to discuss next week in your one on one session with your supervisor to see what feedback they can give you.
+This will be useful to discuss next week in your one-on-one session with your supervisor to see what feedback they can give you.

 ## References